Reason2Decide: Rationale-Driven Multi-Task Learning: Experiments

 \subsubsection{Consistent Performance Across Model Sizes and Tasks}

 From Table \ref{tab:combined_results}, across all three datasets, Reason2Decide shows improvement over other fine-tuned variants.
-For Clinical Triage, Reason2Decide outperforms every other baselines, across model sizes.
+For Clinical Triage, Reason2Decide outperforms every other baseline, across model sizes.

 Similar results are observed with PubMedQA, with Reason2Decide outperforming other variants with the Small and Large models.
-Despite slightly lagging behind DSS F1 with the Base model, Reason2Decide outperforms DSS F1 on BLEU and BERTScore.
+Despite slightly lagging behind DSS-F1 with the Base model, Reason2Decide outperforms DSS-F1 on BLEU and BERTScore.

 BioASQ proved to be a challenging dataset for all fine-tuned variants, possibly due to its limited data size.
 Although Reason2Decide outperforms the baselines on the Small and Base models, SFT takes the win with the Large model.